ninsau/flowers-nextjs-table/README.md

 ---

+## Migrating from `nextjs-reusable-table`?

+This package is the modern, type-safe, and fully headless successor to [`nextjs-reusable-table`](https://www.npmjs.com/package/nextjs-reusable-table).

+If you're upgrading from the legacy package, see our [Migration Guide](MIGRATION.md) for tips and a step-by-step walkthrough.

 ## Contributing

 Contributions are welcome!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to get started.

 ## Versioning

 We use [Semantic Versioning](https://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/ninsau/flowers/nextjs-table/tags).
+For the versions available, see the [tags on this repository](https://github.com/ninsau/flowers-nextjs-table/tags).

 To bump the version, update the `version` field in `package.json` and follow the guidelines in the [CONTRIBUTING.md](CONTRIBUTING.md) file.